muratk3n/thirdwave/en/README.md

 Hitler had no idea what other leaders were truly thinking, their motives.

-Stalin did ok, he was had, but only for a while, figured out Adolf early enough.
+Stalin did little better, he was had, but only for a while, figured out Adolf early enough.

 [Documentary](https://youtu.be/E2zrqzvtWio?t=1382)